Table of Contents

 Who is Pan Gu?

-Pan Gu, also called Pangu or P’an-Ku, is the creator god of the universe in Chinese Taoism.
+Pan Gu, also known as Pangu or P’an-Ku, is a figure in Chinese mythology often recognized as the creator of the universe.
 He’s usually described as a giant horned dwarf with long hair all over his body.
 In addition to his two horns, he often has a pair of tusk as well and normally carries a huge battle axe.

 His clothes – when there are any – are typically drawn as primitive, made out of leaves and string.
 He is also pictured carrying or molding the Yin and Yang symbol as the two are said to have come into existence together.